enkidevs/curriculum/javascript/core/intro-js/javascript-basics-part-1.md

 ### Keywords

-Like most languages, there are a number of reserved words in JavaScript that you cannot use to name your functions and variables (e.g. `var`, `let`, `new`).
+Tthere are a number of reserved words in JavaScript that you cannot use to as names for your functions and variables (e.g. `var`, `let`, `new`).

 ### Identifier naming rules

-When naming any function, property or variable, the first character must be a letter, $ sign or underscore.
+When naming any function, property or variable, the first character must be a letter, a $ sign or an underscore.

-After the first character, you are free to use numbers, letters, dollar signs or underscores.
+After the first character, you are free to use numbers, letters, $ signs or underscores.

 ```javascript
 let name = "Enki"; // valid